About the trade beads at Rings & Things:

 We carry an eclectic (and diminishing) variety of African beads, both old trade beads, and newer beads made or strung in Africa for the world-wide bead trade.
 Trade beads are old and/or used beads, and will show varying amounts of wear.
 Newly-made African beads are generally handmade in small communities.
 Style and availability vary.

 Rings & Things founder, Russ Nobbs, loved trade beads and African Art.
-For many decades, he purchased trade beads from African traders, for sale as well as his personal collection.
-Since he passed away, we have slowed down on our trade bead purchasing, but we continue to research the the beads he stashed away, and we periodically are able to add another batch of cool vintage beads from his personal stash to our website.
+For many decades, he purchased trade beads from African traders -- for sale as well as for his personal collection.
+Since he passed away, we have slowed down on our trade bead purchasing, but we continue to research the beads he stashed away, and we periodically are able to add another batch of cool vintage beads from his personal collection to our website.
+Plus we can't resist an occasional purchase of Christmas beads, pretty colors of recycled glass beads, or other fun finds.

 Some of the glass trade beads you're likely to find on our website or in our Showroom: